BenJMudd/openhipify/README.md

 # Openhipify

-Openhipify is an OpenCL to HIP transpiler, currently still in development.
+Openhipify is an OpenCL to HIP transpiler, no longer in active development.
 This can be used for OpenCL C translation (i.e. OpenCL kernels), and for the OpenCL 3.0 C API.